 APPLICATION SUBMISSION COMPLETENESS CHECKLIST ELIGIBILITY CRITERIA: for details of which documents are needed see part 2.2 of the call: Administrative data forms signed (including Legal Entity and Financial Identification Forms) available here.
 Partnership Statement (only for consortium) EXCLUSION CRITERIA: for details of which documents are needed see part 2.3 of the call: Declaration on honour section A, available here.
 SELECTION CRITERIA: for details of which documents are needed see part 2.4 of the call: Declaration on honour section B, available here.
-Simplified Financial Statement (Annex 3) only for private bodies if the grant requested from EFSA is >60.000 €.
-Letter of commitment, applicable only when another public body financially contributes to the project PDF or hyperlink to the documents providing references to reports/publications/projects produced by the organization in the required areas CVs of the proposed experts, including list of publications/projects List of project team members Individual Declarations of Interest AWARD CRITERIA: Technical proposal covering award criteria, see part 2.5 of the call Estimated budget in excel and signed pdf
+Simplified Financial Statement, available here_only for private bodies if the grant requested from EFSA is $>60.000 \in$.
+Letter of commitment applicable only when another public body financially contributes to the project.
+A signed statement confirming that, for FPA implementation, their organisation will have individuals available with the required experience in the fields listed above (a, b, c, d, e, f).
+References Copies of recent (last 3 years) reports or other documents demonstrating evidence of the institution's current scientific experience, for each of the fields listed below: a. plant pathology/plant health/phytosanitary risk assessment, to be proven by at least one recent risk assessment in plant health (e.g. a pest risk assessment or a pest categorisation (as per ISPM 1115), or a commodity risk assessment); b. plant entomology/acarology, to be proven by at least one recent institute or laboratory reports or research project reports or pest monitoring reports or other form of institutional reports or by scientific publications; c. plant mycology for plant pests, to be proven by at least one recent institute or laboratory reports or research project reports or pest monitoring reports or other form of institutional reports or by scientific publications;